jorendorff/cell-gc/README.md

 The safe alternative is to put a `Box` or `Rc` around your value (the one that implements `Drop` or `Clone`) and use that as a field of a GC heap struct.

+## Why is it called `cellgc`?

+In cellgc, every field of every GC-managed object is public and mutable.

+It's as though every field were a [Cell](http://doc.rust-lang.org/std/cell/struct.Cell.html).